Common Cold (cont.)

 What are the symptoms and signs of the common cold in adults, children, and infants?

-The symptoms of the common cold typically begin two to three days after acquiring the infection (incubation period).
-Symptoms and signs of the common cold vary depending on the virus responsible for the infection and may include the following
+The symptoms of the common cold typically begin two to three days after acquiring the infection (incubation period), though this may vary depending on the type of virus causing the infection.
+Symptoms and signs of the common cold may also vary depending on the virus responsible for the infection and may include

 The signs and symptoms of the common cold in infants and children are similar to those seen in adults.
 The cold may begin with a runny nose with clear nasal discharge, which later may become yellowish or greenish in color.
 Infants and children may also become more fussy and have decreased appetite.